sap-tutorials/Tutorials/tutorials/ai-core-aiapi-clientsdk-deploy/ai-core-aiapi-clientsdk-deploy.md

 [ACCORDION-BEGIN [Step 8: ](Stop deployed model)]

 The Inference service runs 24/7.
-In order to reduce costs we will stop it.
+In order to reduce costs, you may stop the deployment.

 ```PYTHON